martinescardo/TypeTopology/CONTRIBUTING.md

   * starting date of the development and dates of major additions.

   See [`DomainTheory.Basics.Dcpo`][2] for an example.
+- We adhere to a limit of _80 characters per line_.
+Please make sure to use `where` and `let` bindings to avoid lines exceeding this limit.

 [1]: https://www.cs.bham.ac.uk/~mhe/TypeTopology/MLTT.Universes.html
 [2]: https://www.cs.bham.ac.uk/~mhe/TypeTopology/DomainTheory.Basics.Dcpo.html